In the Garden (Eurythmics album): Reception

 In a favourable review in Smash Hits magazine, Tim de Lisle commented "The ex-Tourists pack their bags and leave the safe pastures of pure English pop for the electronic delights of Cologne and superstar producer Connie Plank.
 On the way, they mug up on their Ultravox, Bowie, and Joy Division without forgetting their own roots, and the result is an intelligent, accessible first album."
+Paul Du Noyer of the NME noted Lennox's "mellow and understated" vocals, the "delicately hypnotic" arrangements, and the songwriting that "goes for a sophistication that doesn't try too hard" and is "soothingly evocative of moods and atmospheres".
+He felt the result made for an "often intriguing combination" and added that album, while the album is not "entirely free of the trite and repetitive", the "lapses are limited and there's enough of quality to suggest that these two Tourists, at least, have finally come home".